Applications Due: November 14, 2023

-The Peter and Edith O’Donnell Endowment in the Scowcroft Institute of International Affairs (formerly administered by the George Bush Presidential Library Foundation) provides grants to aid scholars doing research at the George Bush Presidential Library.
-Research must include, but not be limited to, holdings of the George Bush Presidential Library.
+The Peter and Edith O’Donnell Endowment Grant Program in the Scowcroft Institute of International Affairs provides grants to aid scholars doing research at the George Bush Presidential Library.
+Research must include, but is not limited to, holdings of the George Bush Presidential Library.
+Funds are awarded for the sole purpose of helping to defray living, travel, and related expenses incurred while conducting research at the George Bush Presidential Library.

-SELECTION CRITERIA: Funding priority will be given to proposals that a) have the greatest likelihood of publication and subsequent usefulness to educators, scholars, students, and policymakers, and b) bring newly available research materials to light.
+Selection Criteria: Funding priority will be given to proposals that a) have the greatest likelihood of publication and subsequent usefulness to educators, scholars, students, and policymakers, and b) bring newly available research materials to light.

-The Scowcroft Institute of International Affairs (SIIA) is a research institute housed the in George Bush School of Government and Public Service at Texas A&M University.
+The Scowcroft Institute of International Affairs (SIIA) is a research institute housed in the George Bush School of Government and Public Service at Texas A&M University.
 The institute is named in honor of LTG (r) Brent Scowcroft, whose long and distinguished career in public service included serving as National Security Advisor for Presidents Gerald Ford and George H.W.
 Bush.
 The Institute’s core mission is to foster and disseminate policy-oriented research on international affairs by supporting faculty and student research, hosting international speakers and major scholarly conferences, and providing grants to outside researchers to use the holdings of the Bush Library.

 Program Contact: Questions concerning the O’Donnell Grant Program should be directed to: